 As a Big/Little team, you decide together what you want to do and then your Little gets approval from their parent(s) or guardian(s).
 We recommend that you keep a consistent schedule of outings and get together on a regular basis.
 Big Brothers Big Sisters of the Sioux Empire will provide guidance and support for your match.
 The outings will also depend on the comfort level of your Little’s parent(s) or guardian(s), your Little, and you.

 The quality of the time you invest with your Little is more important than the amount of money you spend.
 That’s why we don’t encourage spending a lot on your outings.
 The goal of the relationship is to help your Little see the world through a different lens so you can inspire your Little to become something they never thought possible.

 If you are going to spend money, we encourage you to seek out low-cost activities, especially in the beginning.
 Play a game together, or share that pizza that you were going to have for lunch anyway.
 Big Brothers Big Sisters of the Sioux Empire offers donor-supported group activities that are a great way to meet other Bigs and Littles.
 As a Big, you may also receive notices for free tickets to cultural and sports activities for you both to enjoy.

 what are some good ideas for outings with my little?

 Share an activity that gives you something in common to talk about.
 Go to the library and check out a book or buy a comic book to to read together.
 Play a board game, go on a nature walk, or hit a bucket of golf balls at the local driving range.
 Take a ride in the car with the radio on and talk about the music you like.
-You want to select activities that give each of you a chance to learn more about one another.
+As a big brother or big sister in the Sioux Empire, you want to select activities that give each of you a chance to learn more about one another.
 For children, playing can be learning.
 Most important: keep it simple and enjoy yourselves!
-Find more ideas here: Match Activities

 can i bring my spouse, a friend, or a family member on outings?